Consult a Doctor

 Physical Health

-For females, physical changes include, the change in body shape as a result of breasts and hip development and the start of menstruation.
+For females, physical changes include the change in body shape as a result of breast and hip development and the start of menstruation.
 While for the males, the voice deepens, the shoulder broadens, and the testicles begin to develop.

-Generally, across both genders, there is an increase in size and height, the growth of pubic and body hair as well as the appearance of acne and body odour.
+Generally, across both genders, there is an increase in size and height, the growth of pubic and body hair, as well as the appearance of acne and body odour.
 All these are stimulated by hormonal changes.
+Also, desire for independence and peer acceptance; emphasis on conduct and appearance; desire to partake in dangerous activities.

 To be physically fit as a teenager, it is important to